ecigwe/Universal-School-System-1/README.md

 * Registered schools can be deleted from the application.

 ### Users
+* Any logged in user can see their own information
+* Any logged in user can update their own information
+* Any logged in user can delete their own information

 ### Administrators
 * Information about all the company's administrators can be seen.